Finding a Good Surgeon for Vision Correction

 If you find it helpful, use the following criteria as your own personal guide:

-- Case Volume.
+- Case Volume (more is not necessarily better...).
 Certain specialists want you to be impressed with how many procedures they have done.
 However, high volume does not necessarily mean high quality.
 A good analogy here is that, if you are in the mood for a great burger, you wouldn’t necessarily go to McDonald’s simply because they claim, “Billions and billions served”.

 - Personal Recommendation.
 Often, the best recommendations come from friends, family, or acquaintances that have already been to a particular doctor for vision correction care.
+Additionally, recommendations can be sought from eye care professionals such as your local optometrist, or an ophthalmologist.
 While personal referrals and endorsements are persuasive, I advise doing your homework, checking out the surgeon through the other methods outlined here as well.

 - Meet and Speak With the Surgeon Personally .
 In some practices, you don’t get a chance to meet the surgeon before the day of surgery.
 In my opinion (and that of many lawyers and medical authorities), this is less than desirable.
 If the doctor is “too busy doing surgery” to speak with you personally, my advice would be to leave and find another surgeon.